 Wisconsin DOC continues to test staff, offenders; increasing video visitation capabilities statewide

-MADISON, Wis.
-(WMTV) The Wisconsin Department of Corrections is more than halfway done with testing all people and staff at its facilities for COVID-19, and updated numbers show the majority of those diagnosed with the virus have recovered.
+The Wisconsin Department of Corrections is more than halfway done with testing all people and staff at its facilities for COVID-19, and updated numbers show the majority of those diagnosed with the virus have recovered.

 According to the DOC’s online testing dashboard, there are six active positive cases among those housed at DOC institutions, and three active positive cases in staff members as of Monday.